Psychologists in Ottawa | Different Types of Counselors, Same Goals

 Psychologists, Psychiatrist, Psych Associate, Psychotherapists, and Social Workers are all dedicated to helping people overcome emotional and mental health issues.
 Although the end goal is the same, there are significant differences between the these fields.

-A psychiatrist is a medical doctor who can prescribe medication.
+A psychiatrist is a medical doctor who can prescribe medication and may be able to provide counselling services.
 Psychiatrist have a degree in medicine, a license to practice medicine in their province, and specialist certification in psychiatry.
 They have an additional five years of study after their general medical degree.
 They are licensed and qualified to prescribe medication.

 Psychiatrists can also diagnosis people with mental health issues such as schizophrenia, bi-polar, borderline personality.
 Psychiatrists are qualified to assess both the mental and physical aspects of psychological problems.
 Some psychiatrist offer psychotherapy services but most only do medication adjustments.
 Psychiatrists typically work with complex cases.